Table of Contents

 To qualify for a CELOC, a business must own commercial real estate with sufficient equity.
 Lenders typically require a comprehensive appraisal of the property to determine its current market value.
 The amount of credit available is usually based on a percentage of the property’s appraised value, minus any existing mortgages or liens.
 Businesses must also demonstrate a stable financial history, adequate income, and a good credit score to gain approval.

 CELOCs typically have variable interest rates, which are tied to a benchmark rate such as the prime rate.
-Interest is only charged on the amount borrowed, not the entire credit line.
+Interest is charged only on the amount borrowed, not the entire credit line.
 Repayment terms can vary, but generally include monthly interest payments and a minimum principal payment.

 Types of Property for Your Collateral

-Common examples of what may be included:
+Common examples of what kinds of commercial property may be included:

 • Office